 PRS SE Angelus A50E

-Known for the impressive pedigree of their electric guitars, PRS SE have released an outstanding range of high-value acoustic guitars that are ideal for gigging and recording professionals.
+Known for the impressive pedigree of their electric guitars, PRS SE have released an outstanding range of high-value acoustic guitars.
 The PRS SE Angelus A50E electro acoustic benefits from figured maple back and sides to produce an enviable timbre, whilst the solid Sitka spruce soundboard resonates freely thanks to the PRS hybrid “X”/Classical bracing.
-Whether you prefer to strum gleefully or perform deft fingerstyle, the delightfully executed single cutaway body shape guarantees comfort and playability throughout.
+Whether you prefer to strum gleefully or perform deft finger style, you can guarantee comfort and playability with the delightfully executed single cutaway body shape.

-Each model is equipped with the Fishman GT1 electronics system, which captures the organic warmth of the acoustic timbre and allows you to perform plugged in to an adoring audience in medium to larger venues.
-The high-performance finish is accompanied by a mahogany neck that is married to a luxurious ebony fingerboard.
+Each model is equipped with the Fishman GT1 electronics system, which captures the organic warmth of the acoustic timbre.
+Thus, enabling you to perform plugged in to an adoring audience in medium to larger venues.
+Last but not least, the mahogany neck is married to a luxurious ebony fingerboard.

 The Farida SD-58 acoustic guitar is a fine example of what acoustic guitars can be – reliably rugged yet breath-taking beautiful.
-The glorious sunburst finish is paired with carefully applied binding and a heavenly soundhole rosette.
-The solid African rosewood body generates a hearty mid-range energy that is projected with exceptional clarity by the solid Carpathian soundboard.
-The elegant mahogany neck is paired with a sumptuous ebony fingerboard, which is adorned with decorative Farida-designed position inlays to guide your way.
+The glorious sunburst finish pairs with carefully applied binding and a heavenly soundhole rosett for a striking finish.
+The solid African rosewood body generates a hearty mid-range energy that projects with exceptional clarity thanks to the solid Carpathian soundboard.
+The elegant mahogany neck pairs with a sumptuous ebony fingerboard, which is adorned with decorative Farida-designed position inlays to guide your way.

-Each model is supplied with a protective case, so you can be sure to whether at home or on the move your guitar is safe from bumps and knocks.
+Each model comes with a protective case, so you can be sure that your guitar is safe on the move.

 The Merida/Fishman standard preamp system enables you to take to the stage in confidence with everything you need to guarantee a dynamic and exciting performance.